- Published: 16 September 2009 16 September 2009

 By Warren Nunn

-In 1874 when the railway bridge and line were under construction over the Dawson River at Boolburra, the Education Department received representation to give children the opportunity to be educated.
+In 1874 when the railway bridge was being built over the Dawson River at Boolburra, the Queensland Education Department was approached to provide schooling for locals.

 Building the bridge was a time-consuming task and the workers and their families accounted for a good-sized community.